Constables in the United States: Arizona

 In Arizona, a constable is an elected peace officer of the county for the justice precinct and must live in the precinct to which they are elected.
 The constable serves a four-year term and has similar powers, duties and authority as the sheriff.
 Sheriffs and constables are the only two elected peace officers in the State of Arizona.
 Constables have been part of Arizona since the territorial government was formed in 1864.

 The authority of constables is defined by Arizona Revised Statutes Title 1, Section 215; Title 13, Section 105; Title 22, Section 131; as well as Title 13, Section 3804.
 Constables have similar powers, duties and authority as sheriffs, but their primary responsibility is to execute court orders for the justice of the peace or other competent authorities.
 Constables serve protective orders, summons and subpoenas, court orders, service of process, writs and arrest warrants, and act as court bailiffs.
 Constables are peace officers, but in Arizona do not perform general police functions such as patrols or criminal investigations.
 However, by virtue of their peace officer status, a constable may be required to take enforcement action to preserve life and property in immediate situations.
 Constables and their deputies have authority throughout their county, and any precinct in another county contiguous to their own precinct All deputy constables are required to be certified officers by state law, and some constables chose to become certified peace officers.

 Constables are required to attend AZPOST approved basic training, and their expenses are paid by the county board of supervisors and various grants.
 Constables receive a salary from their respective counties based on the number of registered voters who reside in their precinct.
 Most Arizona counties have from two to five constables.
 Maricopa county has 26 constables, Pima county has 9 constables, and Pinal county has 6, while both La Paz county and Santa Cruz county have one constable each.

 Arkansas

-In Arkansas, constable is an elected office at the township level, although constables are considered county officers.
+In Arkansas, constable is an elected office at the township level, although they are also elected at the district level in some counties. although constables are municipally elected at either the township or discrict level, they are considered county officers.
 The office of constable, which is a partisan office, is guaranteed by the 1874 Constitution of Arkansas, which provides for the election of a constable in each township for a two-year term.
-Constables are peace officers with full police powers.
+Constables are peace officers with full police powers, similar to county sheriffs or police officers.